BE Informed No. 2.17

 Q. What is

-the amateur service and it has entered into a written Section 97.521 agreement with the FCC to coordinate the examination preparation and administrations work of our volunteer examiners.
+the amateur service and it has entered into a written Section 97.521 agreement with the FCC to coordinate the examination preparation and administration work of our volunteer examiners.
 The organization is supposed

 Q. What is a VEC is supposed to do?

-A. A Section 97.519 VEC must agree – or disagree – to coordinate each Section 97.509(a) examination session.
-It must also accredit each Section 97.509 examination-administering VE at the session.
-It is supposed to provide to the Section 97.509 examination-administering VEs with Section 97.507(c) instructions for preparing, or obtaining from a supplier, each written question set administered to an examinee for an amateur operator
+A Section 97.519 VEC must agree – or disagree – to coordinate each Section 97.509(a) examination session.
+It must also accredit each Section 97.509 administering VE at the session.
+It is supposed to provide to the Section 97.509 administering VEs with Section 97.507(c) instructions for preparing, or obtaining from a supplier, each written question set administered to an examinee for an amateur operator

 license.
 Section 97.519, moreover, codifies these requirements: